Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to find the sum of all elements in a set.
 - Write a program to find the average of all elements in a set.

+48. Day 48 (17th August 2024)
+- Write a Python program to find the intersection of two sets.
+- Write a program to find the union of two sets.